openplantpathology/OPP.at.ANU/README.md

 The data are from
 <https://openplantpathology.github.io/Reproducibility_in_Plant_Pathology/>

-> Del Ponte, E.M., Everhart, S., Foster, Z.S.L., Grünwald, N., and
+> Sparks, A.H., Del Ponte, E.M., Everhart, S., Foster, Z.S.L., and
-> Sparks, A.H.
-(2018).
+> Grünwald, N. (2018).
 Compendium of R code and data for ‘Status and
 > Best Practices for Reproducible Research In Plant Pathology’.
 Accessed
 > 02 Jun 2018.
 Online at <https://doi.org/10.5281/zenodo.1250665>